The Amphibious Teachers and the Green Sahara: The Dogon Nommo and the Pre-Desertification Indigo Civilization

 - Evidence rating: MODERATE

 - Basis: The Urantia Book directly documents the indigo-race pre-desertification Saharan civilization.
 The archaeological record of the Green Sahara period and the subsequent desertification-driven southward migration is well-established.
 The Dogon cosmological preservation of a systematic supreme-creator-plus-descended-teachers structure matches the UB's Dalamatian substrate.
-Methodological questions about the specifically-astronomical content (van Beek 1991) do not substantially affect the mapping of the broader systematic-religious content.
+Methodological questions about the astronomical content (van Beek 1991) do not substantially affect the mapping of the broader systematic-religious content.

 Related Decoder Articles